Julius Streicher: Trial and execution

 During his trial, Streicher displayed for the last time the flair for courtroom theatrics that had made him famous in the 1920s.
 He answered questions from his own defense attorney with diatribes against Jews, the Allies, and the court itself, and was frequently silenced by the court officers.
-He cited the works of Theodore Kaufman, who called for the genocide of Germans by mass sterilization, as justification for his claims about the Jewry's aggression against Germany.
+He cited the works of businessman Theodore Kaufman, who called for the genocide of Germans by mass sterilization, as justification for his antisemitism.
 He also peppered his testimony with references to passages of Jewish texts that he also cited in the pages of Der Stürmer.

 Streicher was hanged at Nuremberg Prison in the early hours of 16 October 1946, along with the nine other condemned defendants from the first Nuremberg trial.
 Göring, Streicher's nemesis, had committed suicide only hours earlier.
 Streicher's was the most melodramatic of the hangings carried out that night.
 At the bottom of the scaffold he cried out "Heil Hitler!".
 When he mounted the platform, he delivered his last sneering reference to Jewish scripture, snapping "Purimfest!"
 Streicher's final declaration before the hood went over his head was, "The Bolsheviks will hang you one day!"
 Joseph Kingsbury-Smith, a journalist for the International News Service who covered the executions, (Note: See the LA Times article commemorating Kingsbury-Smith at: J. Kingsbury-Smith; Honored Journalist) said in his filed report that after the hood descended over Streicher's head, he said "Adele, meine liebe Frau!" ("Adele, my dear wife!").

 The consensus among eyewitnesses was that Streicher did not receive a quick death from spinal severing.
 As with at least several others, the bungled hanging was caused by the hangman, Master Sergeant John C. Woods.

 Streicher's body, along with those of the other nine executed men and the corpse of Hermann Göring, was cremated at Ostfriedhof (Munich) and the ashes were scattered in the Isar River.